logzio/logz-docs/_source/user-guide/infrastructure-monitoring/rollups.md

   - hidan
 ---

-You can compact and discard some of your metrics as it ages to focus on the data that matters. **Rollups** let you aggregate many time series by excluding fields and labels, optimizing your costs and performance.
+You can compact and discard some of your metrics as it ages to focus on the data that matters. **Rollups** let you aggregate many time series by excluding labels, optimizing your costs and performance.

 ###### On this page
 {:.no_toc}